-- Chartered Professional Engineer (CPEng); or - Registered Professional Engineer (RPEng); - Registered Professional Engineer, Victoria (meaning a person who is registered under Part 2 of the Victorian Professional Engineers Registration Ac 2019); or - Chartered Professional Geologist (CPGeo); or - Registered Professional Geologist (RPGeo).
+- Chartered Professional Engineer (CPEng); or - Registered Professional Engineer (RPEng); or - Chartered Professional Geologist (CPGeo); or - Registered Professional Geologist (RPGeo).

 There are different assessment and reporting requirements for Subdivision and Buildings and Works, where:

 - Subdivision is a subdivision as specified in the Subdivision Act 1988; - Buildings and works is Buildings or Works as specified in the Planning and Environment Act 1987.